TerranMechworks/zlisp/README.md

 For a list, the encoded list length is the length + 1.
 This is encoded as an int, followed by each value.
 This means the encoded length of an empty list is 1, and an encoded length of 0 or less is invalid.
 We haven't tested what the actual maximum length of a list is, but to avoid issues with malformed data, the length limit is 4096.

-An additional restriction on the binary data format is that the outermost value must be a list with the length of 1.
-The binary data format read methods strip this outer list, and the binary data format write methods add it.
-There are no examples of the value this outer list contains being anything other than a list, but this isn't validated.

 ## Text data format

 For the text data format, the input and output are ASCII byte sequence with no embedded null characters.